Orleans Dental Centre

 Your wisdom teeth—also known as third molars—are the last teeth to emerge, usually between the ages of 17 and 25.
-But when there isn’t enough space in the jaw, they may come in crooked, get stuck, or never break through the gum at all.
-These are known as impacted wisdom teeth, and they can lead to discomfort and serious dental issues if not addressed.
+When there isn’t enough space in the jaw, impacted wisdom teeth may grow crooked, remain trapped, or fail to break through the gums.

 At Orleans Dental Centre, we’re here to help you understand the signs, risks, and solutions for impacted wisdom teeth—so you can take action with confidence.